nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.

+#### Overall structure of the UI component

+We currently have two tabs for the different displays (Contacts and Calendar).
+Users can switch between these tabs by entering certain keys or clicking on the tabs.
+Our team decided that we needed a method to update our UI dynamically upon update of an `Appointment` or update of a `Person`.
+Also, we wanted our application to support navigation using keystrokes as well as clicking the different components.

 ### Logic component

 **API** : [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)